npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 [You can play with René right now](http://rene.jon.gold).
-It's not _finished_, but I couldn't really finish this post without a demo, could I?
+It's still a prototype, but I couldn't really finish this post without a demo, could I?
 Some things to note:
 - Right now, you can only edit one of two files: an article preview, or a button.
 I've used René to design full websites, but I'm limiting the scope of the demo right now.
 If you read [Taking The Robots To Design School](http://www.jon.gold/2016/05/robot-design-school) you might be able to piece together why ;)
 - The font list is loaded with Google Fonts; you can also use any local fonts by typing them in.
 - It's built with React, Redux, Ramda and Flow - all the modern favorites.